Optimize Data for Ask Data

 Use published extracts rather than live data sources

 For improved performance and support for large data sets, use Ask Data with published extracts rather than live data sources.
-For more information, see Create an extract.
+For more information, see Create an extract(Link opens in a new window).

 For data source owners and Tableau administrators, Ask Data provides a dashboard that reveals the most popular queries and fields, the number of visualization results that users clicked, and other helpful information.
 Filters let you narrow data down to specific users and time ranges.
 These stats help you further optimize the data source to increase the success of your users.